OpenDDS/OpenDDS/INSTALL.md

   and documentation.

   **NOTE:** If configured with RapidJSON, OpenDDS will install the headers for RapidJSON, which might conflict with an existing installation.
-Make sure OpenDDS uses that preexisting installation to avoid this.

 ### Application Development with an Installed OpenDDS